top of page

 "Let us push on now, and remember ourselves back to the wild soul.
 Let us sing her flesh back onto our bones.” — Clarissa Pinkola Estés

 Gather 'round the sacred fire for the story of La Loba, Wolf Woman.
 Lean in and listen, she has a wild invitation for you.
-She is calling us into Soul Canyon, inviting us to drop into deep time and relearn the languages of instinct, intuition, and soul.
+She is calling us into Soul Canyon, inviting us to drop into deep time and relearn the language of instinct, intuition, and soul.

 La Loba opens the door to the realms of Enchantment and Mystery.
 She guides us through Darkness and Shadowlands until we find our way Home.
 Are you ready to walk on the wild side with her?